nuspell/nuspell/README.md

   - C++ 17 compiler with support for `std::filesystem`, e.g. GCC >= v9
   - CMake >= v3.12
-  - Catch2 >= v3.1.1 (It is only needed when building the tests.
-If it is not available as a system package, then CMake will download it using `FetchContent`.)
+  - Catch2 >= v3.1.1 (optional, needed only when building the tests is enabled)
-  - Getopt (It is needed only on Windows + MSVC and only when the CLI tool or the tests are built.
-It is available in vcpkg.
+  - Getopt (Needed only on Windows + MSVC and only when the CLI tool or the tests are built.
+It is available in Vcpkg.
 Other platforms provide it out of the box.)
-  - Pandoc (optional, needed for building the man-page)
+  - Pandoc (optional, needed only when building the man-pages is enabled)
+  - Doxygen (optional, needed only when building the API docs is enabled)

 Run-time (and build-time) dependencies:

   - ICU4C

-Recommended tools for developers: qtcreator, ninja, clang-format, gdb, vim, doxygen.
+Recommended tools for developers: qtcreator, ninja, clang-format, gdb, vim.

 ## Building on GNU/Linux and Unixes